hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/aliexpress/readme.ru.md

 2. Install pytest: `pip install pytest`
 3. Run the tests: `pytest test_aliexpress.py`

 Remember to replace the placeholder comments (`# Placeholder...`) with your actual `Aliexpress` class code and any necessary driver initialization logic.
-This comprehensive example now thoroughly demonstrates testing using `pytest` and mocks.
+This comprehensive example now thoroughly demonStartes testing using `pytest` and mocks.
 Remember to replace placeholders like `YOUR_API_KEY` and the example API URL with your actual configuration.
 Also, be cautious about security practices when handling API keys.